selwynpolit/d9book/book/nodes-and-fields.md

   }
 ```

-Note.
-The above custom module is called drt.
+Note, the above custom module is called drt.
 You would use your own module name instead of drt when naming the function.

 ## Get boolean Field

-Boolean fields show up as 0 or 1 so a simple test using if `$val` will
+Boolean fields show up as 0 or 1, so a simple test using if `$val` will
 return true for yes/on and false for no/off.

 ```php